chimdb/imdbProcessor/README.md

 In order to get expected results the followin datasets were used:

-name.basics.tsv
+-name.basics.tsv
-title.akas.csv
+-title.akas.csv
-title.principals.tsv
+-title.principals.tsv
-title.ratings.tsv
+-title.ratings.tsv

 ## Dependencies

 Need to have following installed on a linux machine(tested on Ubnutu 20)

-Oracle Java 8
+- Oracle Java 8
-Maven 3
+- Maven 3
-Spark 2.4.7
+- Spark 2.4.7

 ## How to run the code